dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 - For use with FXML & [Scene Builder](https://gluonhq.com/products/scene-builder/), there is also a default constructor `new Workbench()`.
 However, in this case, modules and other optional features need to be defined separately afterwards

 ## Module Lifecycle
+The lifecycle methods are implicitly being called by the workbench.
+You **must not** call any of the lifecycle methods by yourself.
+To close and open modules use only `workbench.openModule()` and `workbench.closeModule()`.

 The abstract class `WorkbenchModule` contains four different lifecycle methods which can be overridden:

 Method         | Description